Aussie AI

 The faster code has

-statement used to exit the loop immediately:
+a break statement used to exit the loop immediately:

-Unfortunately, the overuse of jump statements such as break
+Unfortunately, the overuse of jump statements such as break and continue can make

 the control flow of a program less clear, but professional C++ programmers